-However, both C Corporations and S Corporations also share many qualities, such as.
+Undoubtedly, S-corp vs C-corp also share many qualities, such as.

 (a) Limited liability protection:

-Both C-Corps and S-Corps offer limited liability protection, so shareholders (who are owners) are not personally responsible for any business debts and/or liabilities.
+Apart from having differences between S-Corp vs C-Corp, both offer limited liability protection, so shareholders (who are owners) are not personally responsible for any business debts and/or liabilities.

 (b) Separate entities: